Beyond islands: A free probabilistic approach: Takeaway: Freeness is good

 From the RTN perspective, the intuition is that the random tensors not only facilitate the decoupling among different bulk subregions, but also set the information encoded in different QES free from each other.
 It would be interesting to explore the possibility of putting them to work in synergy in future works.

 In quantum theory, which is usually treated as a non-commutative probability theory of observables, we are used to the notion of independence as captured by commuting observables.
 Now we have seen that it's also possible and fruitful to accommodate freeness in quantum theory, and especially quantum gravity.
 We hold the vision that freeness can be very useful in quantum gravity.
-One hint comes from the relevance Type II von Neumann algebras in perturbative quantum gravity recently proposed in~\cite{witten2021gravity,chandrasekaran2022algebra}.
-Free probability was invented by Voiculescu in the context of Type II algebras~\cite{voiculescu1985symmetries,voiculescu2005free}, so at least the two subjects share a common ground.
-We are also largely motivated by the fact that various recent GPI calculations call for an ensemble interpretation and random matrix models~\cite{saad2018semiclassical,saad2019jt,stanford2019jt,bousso2020unitarity,bousso2020gravity,pollack2020eigenstate,marolf2020transcending,stanford2020more,cotler2021ads3,johnson2021quantum}.
+One hint comes from the relevance of the free independence between two perturbation of a black hole separated longer than the scrambling time~\cite{chandrasekaran2022large}.
+We are also largely motivated by the fact that various recent GPI calculations call for random matrix models~\cite{saad2019jt,stanford2019jt,stanford2020more,johnson2021quantum}.
+In fact, people already came across free random variables in studying the large $N$ matrix models~\cite{gopakumar1995mastering,douglas1995free,douglas1995large}.
 Free probability is very relevant here because of its intimate connection with random matrix theory, building on the remarkable insight of Voiculescu that independent random matrices tend to be free in the large $N$ limit.
 The theory of higher order freeness has also been developed to study the fluctuations of random matrices~\cite{mingo2006second,mingo2007second,collins2007second,borot2021analytic}.
 We therefore believe that freeness should be ubiquitous in gravity, provided that we look in the right directions.

 \acknowledgments I am grateful to Roland Speicher for helping me with free probability theory, and Renato Renner for many stimulating discussions and valuable comments.
 I also thank Chris Akers, Patrick Hayden, Juan Maldacena, Tony Metger, Geoff Penington, Xiaoliang Qi, Pratik Rath, Stephen Shenker, Douglas Stanford, Edward Witten, and Zhenbin Yang for discussions.